Marietta, Ohio

 Marietta is a city in Washington County, Ohio, United States, and its county seat.
 It is located in southeastern Ohio at the confluence of the Muskingum and Ohio Rivers, 11 mi northeast of Parkersburg, West Virginia.
 As of the 2020 census, Marietta has a population of 13,385 people.
 It is the principal city of the Marietta micropolitan area, which includes all of Washington County, and is the second-largest city in the Parkersburg–Marietta–Vienna combined statistical area.

 Founded in 1788 by pioneers to the Ohio Country, Marietta was the first permanent U.S. settlement in the newly established Northwest Territory, created in 1787, and what would later become the state of Ohio.
-It is named for Marie Antoinette, then Queen of France, in honor of French aid in the American Revolution.
+It is named after Marie Antoinette, then Queen of France, in honor of French aid in the American Revolution.
 The area was inhabited by various native tribes of the Hopewell tradition, who built the Marietta Earthworks, a complex more than 1,500 years old, whose Great Mound and other major monuments were preserved by the earliest settlers in parks such as Mound Cemetery.
 Since 1835 the city has been home to Marietta College, a private, nonsectarian liberal arts school with approximately 1,200 students.
 Leading up to the American Civil War, the city was a station on the Underground Railroad.

 History

 Prehistoric

 Succeeding Indigenous cultures lived along the Ohio River and its tributaries for thousands of years.
 Among them were more than one culture who built earthwork mounds, monuments which generally expressed their cosmology, often with links to astronomical events.

 Between 100 BC and AD 500, the Hopewell culture built the multi-earthwork complex on the terrace east of the Muskingum River near its mouth with the Ohio.
 It is now known as the Marietta Earthworks.
 Developed over many years, it had a large enclosed square, within which were four platform mounds, used for ceremonial purposes and elite residential; another square, and a larger conical mound used for burials.
 A walled, graded path led to the river's edge.
-By the time of the historic tribes, such as the Shawnee, the purposes and makers of the monuments were no longer known.